grinco/dockercloud-haproxy/README.md

 **Note**: When using {{.Task.Slot}} in VIRTUAL_HOST definition as is showed above each replica (3) will generate three diferent backend service definition named SERVICE_zm_stream.1, SERVICE_zm_stream.2 and SERVICE_zm_stream.3 to route to each service replica instead of using round robin.

+**Note**: When using RSYSLOG_DESTINATION with multiple servers destinations be sure that the value of environment variable not include ", must be as showed above.

 ### Running with Docker Compose v2 (Compose Mode)